JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7915 days**.

-And here is a just a random fact -  **One of the Bond girls in the James Bond movie, "For Your Eyes Only," used to be a man**.
+And here is a just a random fact -  **Jim Bristoe, an American, invented a 30-foot-long, 2-ton pumpkin cannon that can fire pumpkins up to five miles.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)